shivanigithub/http-cache-partitioning/README.md

-*   Navigation start to first contentful paint:
-    *   No statistically significant change for both partitioning approaches.
-*   Navigation start to largest contentful paint:
+*   Navigation start to first or largest contentful paint:
     *   No statistically significant change for both partitioning approaches.
 *   Browser jankiness:
     *   No statistically significant change for both partitioning approaches.